 Ferris State University professors Kim Colvert and Nell Hill have been featured on the Top 25 Women Professors in Michigan listing published by onlineschoolsmichigan.com.

-Colvert is a professor of Chemistry in the College of Arts and Sciences.
-Hill is an adjunct instructor, also in the College of Arts and Sciences, who teaches French.
+Colvert is a professor of Chemistry in the College of Arts, Sciences and Education.
+Hill is an adjunct instructor, also in the College of Arts, Sciences and Education, who teaches French.

 “I hope that this honor will bring even greater awareness to the state about Ferris,” said Hill, who joined the university in 2005.
 “I hope current and future students will recognize the excellent education that Ferris offers.”